-- Elevate the operative leg to chest level whenever possible to decrease swelling - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle - Use crutches to assist with walking you may bear no more than 20-30% of your weight on your operative leg unless instructed otherwise by physician - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks
+- Elevate the operative leg to chest level whenever possible to decrease swelling - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under foot/ankle - Use crutches to assist with walking you are not to bear more than 50% of your weight on the operative leg unless otherwise instructed by the physician.
+No squatting >90° - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days following surgery - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable